liger1978/podsync/README.md

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/mxpv)](https://github.com/sponsors/mxpv)
 [![Patreon](https://img.shields.io/badge/support-patreon-E6461A.svg)](https://www.patreon.com/podsync)

-Podsync - is a simple, free service that lets you listen to any YouTube / Vimeo channels, playlists or user videos in podcast format.
+Podsync - is a simple, free service that lets you listen to any YouTube / Vimeo / Rumble channels, playlists or user videos in podcast format.

 Podcast applications have a rich functionality for content delivery - automatic download of new episodes,